healthchecks/healthchecks/templates/docs/projects_teams.md

 ## Monthly / Weekly / Daily Email Reports

-SITE_NAME sends periodic email reports with a summary of checks from **all projects you have access to** – both the projects you own and the projects you are a member of.
-For each check, the reports show the check's current status and its the downtime statistics.
+SITE_NAME can optionally send periodic email reports with a summary of checks from **all projects you have access to** – both the projects you own and the projects you are a member of.
+For each check, the reports show the check's current status and its downtime statistics.

 You can configure the frequency of the reports (monthly, on the 1st of every month, or weekly, on Mondays, or daily) or turn them off altogether in